- Course Type: Undergraduate

 - Duration: 5 Year(s) Full Time

 - Award: M.B.
 (Bachelor in Medicine), B.Ch.
 (Bachelor in Surgery) and B.A.O.
 (Bachelor in Obstetrics)

 This is a restricted entry course.

-Applications MUST be made online viawww.cao.ie not later than 1 February 2013.
+Applications MUST be made online via www.cao.ie not later than 1 February 2014.

-Applicants must achieve a minimum of 480 points and meet the matriculation and specific course requirements in the same sitting* of the Leaving Certificate examination.
-In addition, all applicants will be required to sit the admissions test (HPAT – Ireland) which will take place on 2 March 2013.
-Applicants must register for the test atwww.hpat-ireland.acer.edu.au by 20 January 2013.
-Test results are valid for two years.
+Applicants must achieve a minimum of 480 points and meet the minimum entry and course specific requirements in the same sitting* of the Leaving Certificate examination.
+In addition, all applicants will be required to sit the admissions test (HPAT – Ireland) which is scheduled for 1 March 2014.
+Applicants must register for the test at www.hpat-ireland.acer.edu.au by 20 January 2014.
 Further details on the selection criteria are available at www.tcd.ie/courses or from the Admissions Office: +353 1 896 4444.
-Applicants should note that application for Medicine must be made online at www.cao.ie .
+Applicants should note that application for Medicine must be made online at www.cao.ie

 - How to apply: See how to apply